panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 commentsThreadId: javascript-object-destructuring
 ---

-The object destructuring is a great JavaScript feature that lets you extract properties from objects in a clear and concise manner.
+The object destructuring is a great JavaScript feature that lets you extract properties from objects clearly and concisely.

 What's better, object destructuring can extract more than one property in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.